utkarsh212646/Pateladminv2/README.md

 - Frequently updated
 - Multi Language Support

-Can be found on Telegram as [@Alita_Robot](https://t.me/Alita_Robot)
+Can be found on Telegram as [@pateladminbot](https://t.me/pateladminbot)
 </br>

-Alita is currently available in 1 Language as of now:
+Patel's bot is currently available in 1 Language as of now:
 - **US English**

 More languages can be managed in the _locales_ folder.

 We are still working on adding new languages.

-Help us bring more languages to the bot by contributing to the project on [Crowdin](https://crowdin.com/project/alitarobot)

 ## Requirements
 - You need to have a *Mongo Database* (Cluster Preferred)